SAALIM007/16_Bit_RISC_Overlapping_Sequence_Detector/README.md

 Project Verification:
-The verification for this project was done by running the circuit through the sequence_detector_tb() module.
+The verification for this project was done by running the circuit through the overlapping_sequence_detector_tb() module.
 This module feeds the sequence detector with an appropriate test sequence value and verifys that the sequence detector is in fact outputting the correct values.